yunseo-kim/yunseo-kim.github.io/_posts/en/2024-09-04-nuclear-reactions-and-binding-energy.md

 ### Average Binding Energy per Nucleon
 While the total binding energy of an atomic nucleus increases with increasing mass number $A$, the rate of increase is not constant.
 ![the average binding energy per nucleon for a varied number of neutrons](https://upload.wikimedia.org/wikipedia/commons/5/53/Binding_energy_curve_-_common_isotopes.svg)
-As can be seen in the image above, the average binding energy per nucleon $\Delta/A$ increases steeply at low mass numbers but decreases with a gentle slope for heavy atomic nuclei with $A\geq56$.
+As can be seen in the image above, the average binding energy per nucleon $\Delta/A$ increases sharply at low mass numbers but decreases with a gentle slope for heavy atomic nuclei with $A\geq56$.

 ### Relationship between Q-value of Nuclear Reactions and Binding Energy
 In the nuclear reaction of equation ($\ref{nuclear_reaction}$), the binding energy of nucleus $a$ is